-Nursing managers and educators might use the study's insights to improve disaster and emergency nursing competence to enhance care capabilities.
-Recommendations that emerged from nurses' experience could improve future planning programs from pre-deployed to the closure of the disaster mission.
-Health stakeholders may mainly benefit from the unique insights revealed here addressing the multicultural team collaboration in emergency state, planning international emergency collaboration training for local-foreign partnerships.
+Nursing managers and educators may use the study’s insights to improve disaster and emergency nursing competence and enhance care capabilities.
+Recommendations that emerged from nurses’ experiences could improve future planning of disaster relief programs, from pre-deployment phase to the conclusion of the mission.
+Healthcare stakeholders may benefit from the unique insights revealed here addressing multicultural team collaboration in emergency states, and planning international emergency-response collaboration training for local-foreign partnerships.

 Author Contributions

-Study design: RS, LZ, AS; Data collection: RS, MS, RG, AS; Data analysis: RS, AS; manuscript writing: RS, MS, AS; Critical reading and revisions: RS, MS, RG, LZ, AS.
+Study design: RS, LZ, AS; data collection: RS, MS, RG, AS; data analysis: RS, AS; manuscript writing: RS, MS, AS; critical reading and revisions: RS, MS, RG, LZ, AS.
 Study supervision: RS, AS.

 References